anbarasanv/my-knowledge-base/vault/analytics.googlecourse.ask-questions-to-make-data-driven-decisions.md

 #### Finding patterns

 Using historical data to understand what happened in the past and is therefore likely to happen again.

+### SMART Framework

+- **Leading Question:** Leading to answer in certain way, like there is an answer which is already expected, which will not give the lot of insights to analyze.
+Ex: **This product is too expensive, isn’t it?**

+- **Closed-ended Question:** It's like kind of Yes or No answers, and we will not know much information using these type of questions.
+Ex: **Were you satisfied with the customer trial?**

+- **Vague questions:** Questions that aren’t specific or don’t provide context.
+Ex: **Does the tool work for you?**

+To ask a **SMART** question and get valuable data out of it, It should follow the below constraints in the questions.

+**S**pecific: Specific questions are simple, significant, and focused on a single topic or a few closely related ideas.

+**M**easurable: Measurable questions can be quantified and assessed.

+**A**ction-oriented: Action-oriented questions encourage change.

+**R**elevant: Relevant questions matter, are important, and have significance to the problem you're trying to solve.

+**T**ime-bound: Time-bound questions specify the time to be studied.

+> **Fairness** ensuring that your questions don't create or reinforce bias.

+### Examples of SMART Framework

+**_Problem Statement_**: What features do people look for when buying a new car?

+**Specific:** Does the question focus on a particular car feature?

+**Measurable:** Does the question include a feature rating system?

+**Action-oriented:** Does the question influence creation of different or new feature packages?

+**Relevant:** Does the question identify which features make or break a potential car purchase?

+**Time-bound:** Does the question validate data on the most popular features from the last three years?

+Questions should be open-ended.
+This is the best way to get responses that will help you accurately qualify or disqualify potential solutions to your specific problem.
+So, based on the thought process, possible SMART questions might be:

+- On a scale of 1-10 (with 10 being the most important) how important is your car having four-wheel drive?

+- What are the top five features you would like to see in a car package?

+- What features, if included with four-wheel drive, would make you more inclined to buy the car?

+- How much more would you pay for a car with four-wheel drive?

+- Has four-wheel drive become more or less popular in the last three years?

+You can apply the SMART framework to all types of questions.
+The type of questions you ask can help you explore deeper with your data.
+Consider the ways your questions help you examine objectives, audience, time, security, and resources.

+Some common topics for questions include:

+- **Objectives:** What are the goals of the deep dive?
+What, if any, questions are expected to be answered by this deep dive?
+- **Audience:** Who are the stakeholders?
+Who is interested or concerned about the results of this deep dive?
+Who is the audience for the presentation?
+- **Time:** What is the time frame for completion?
+By what date does this need to be done?
+- **Resources:** What resources are available to accomplish the deep dive's goals?
+- **Security:** Who should have access to the information?